David Hamid: Ordained ministry

+From 1996 until 2002 the Anglican Co-Secretary of ARCIC, the Anglican-Roman Catholic International Commission, during which time the commission worked on The Gift of Authority and Mary, Grace and Hope in Christ.

+From 1996 to 2002 the Anglican Co-Secretary of the International Commission of Anglican-Orthodox Theological Dialogue, during part of the phase that led to the publication of Church of the Triune God.

+From 1996 to 2002 the Anglican Co-Secretary of the Anglican-Lutheran International Working Group.

+From 1997 to 2005 a consultant to the Joint Working Group between the WCC and the Roman Catholic Church, and edited the report presented to the WCC Assembly in Porto Alegre, Brazil in 2006.

+In 2000 the Anglican Co-Secretary of the meeting of Roman Catholic and Anglican Church bishops from around the world, appointed by the two communions to map out how the global Anglican-Roman Catholic Dialogue was to proceed into the future.
+This meeting in Mississauga, Canada, led to the establishment of IARCCUM, the Anglican-Roman Catholic Commission for Unity and Mission.He served as Anglican-Co-Secretary of IARCCUM from 2001 to 2002, as a consultant from 2002 to 2008 and co-chairman from 2011 to 2024.

 On 17 October 2002, at Southwark Cathedral, he was one (with Richard Cheetham and David Hawkins) of the last three people to be ordained and consecrated a bishop by George Carey before his retirement as Archbishop of Canterbury.
 As of 2023, he is one of the longest serving bishops in the Church of England.
 He retired effective 29 February 2024.

+In retirement he continues to serve as an Honorary Assistant Bishop in the Diocese of Southwark.
+He has Permission to Officiate in the Diocese of Winchester.

 Views

 In November 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

 Personal life

 Hamid has been married since 1978 and they have two children.